Midvale Visitation Rights Attorneys

 If you need help reaching a parent-time agreement, enforcing your right to spend time with your child, or modifying a parent-time order, Haskins James may be able to help.
 Our Midvale visitation attorneys understand the intricacies of Utah law as it applies to parent-time, child custody, and divorce.
 We also know how important this matter is to you and your child, and that is why we work closely with our clients to ensure we fully understand their needs and goals.
 When you choose our firm, you can rest assured that we will be there for you – every single step of the way.

-How Is Parent-Time Established?
+How is a Utah Parent-Time Schedule Established?

 Ideally, parents can reach their own arrangement and agreement regarding parent-time, as this will take into account their unique schedules, needs, and preferences that Utah Code may not consider.
 If this agreement is signed and notarized, it can be included as a part of a final divorce decree.